 Lions, leopards, cheetahs, hyenas, hunting dogs, humans

+Unsustainable livestock farming and human encroachment are major threats to impala’s future.
 Wildlife habitats are being disrupted with the expansion of roads and settlements.
-As roads, such as the proposed Serengeti Highway in Tanzania, segment habitats, wildlife migrations are affected, and wildlife has difficulty moving between parks to find food, mates, and give birth.
+As roads segment habitats, wildlife migrations are affected, and wildlife has difficulty moving between parks to find food, mates, and give birth.

 Our solutions to protecting the impala:

 African Wildlife Foundation works with government entities to help plan and propose alternative growth solutions that avoid habitat fragmentation.
-In the case of the Serengeti Highway, AWF provides its scientists as resources to assist in proper planning that ensures a balance between modernization and conservation.
+AWF provides its scientists as resources to assist in proper planning that ensures a balance between modernization and conservation.